Mf-ff99/moodify-client/README.md

 ![image](https://user-images.githubusercontent.com/66629254/96261761-d9df6100-0f8e-11eb-8981-4b56349e093b.png)

+## Tech stack

+*React.js
+*JavaScript
+*vanilla css
+ PostgreSQL
+ SQL
+ Node.js

 ## The Backend
 ### Moodify-API

 I created both the fronted and backend on my own.
 The backend is running on Node.js and PostgreSQL.

+API documentation is available at the API Github.
 Moodify-API Github Repo: https://github.com/Mf-ff99/moodify-api The API is deployed on Heroku here: https://moodify-server-api.herokuapp.com/

+## Running the application
+If you wish to see what the application can do on your own machine, follow the steps below:

+*Clone Client repo to your local machine
+Run ```
+npm i
+npm start```

 ## Other Tidbits
-### Inspirational Quotes API
+### Credit for Inspirational Quotes API
   github repo: https://github.com/ssokurenko/quotes-react-app
   creator github: ssokurenko
-  uploaded by creator for use at: https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373
+  uploaded by creator for use: https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373